bookofproofs/bookofproofs.github.io/_sources/history/20th-century/greenspan-donald.md

 9. Proved a number of important results on theuse of multigrid methods in the solution of partial differential equations.
 10. Developed algorithms for numerical quadrature using Clenshaw–Curtis formulae.

 Born 24 January 1928, Brooklyn, New York, USA.
-Died 2 May2010, Arlington, Texas, USA.
+Died 2 May 2010, Arlington, Texas, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Greenspan_Donald/)